Welcome to Ethical Rights

 The survey will also expand the VAD debate by seeking respondents’ views on whether there are any attributes that could make a person automatically ineligible for voluntary assisted dying, such as being a convicted criminal or having dementia.

 The survey is likely to be open to responses from August 2020.
 Some high level outcomes should be available, together with analysis, on this website by the end of 2020.

 Survey outcomes will be used to inform VAD organisations of members’ views, provide data for political and media debates, encourage further debate on VAD and form the basis of a longitudinal VAD study.

-David Swanton developed this survey and sought comment from colleagues in Exit (who encouraged the survey’s development) and colleagues from the many Dying with Dignity organisations in Australia and elsewhere.
-He would like to acknowledge the excellent advice and support provided by Dr Wendy Gunthorpe, Straight Talk Consulting, on the survey methodology.
+David Swanton developed this survey and sought comment from colleagues in Exit International and Dying with Dignity organisations in Australia and elsewhere.
+David is grateful to Exit for encouraging the survey's development and for providing survey resources.
+David would like to acknowledge the excellent advice and support provided by Dr Wendy Gunthorpe, Straight Talk Consulting, on the survey methodology.

 Ethical Rights Overview

 Ethical Rights was established to challenge people to think more rationally about important ethical and science related issues.
 More people might then make better decisions about issues affecting themselves, other people and the world.